RiverMagnetic/first-rails-api-project/README.md

 When I ran into issues, I was proactive.
 I solved problems by looking through solved issues, posting issues in the issue queue, asking questions of fellow students and experienced developers, using binding.pry and my local server, testing things in my rails console, testing my requests with curl scripts, and checking out the output of my local server.

+## Problems I Plan to Solve in Future Iterations

+1. I want users to be able to view each other's lists but not edit them.
+2. I want multiple users to choose to be able to share a list and edit the shared list.